 Ayanpoju, Emmanuel Alabi

 Emmanuel Alabi Ayanpoju was born to the family of Pa Ayangbekun and his wife, Iya Oniyo (“the woman who sells salt”) at Abaa compound, Ojagbo, Ogbomoso.
-Emmanuel’s birth date is not known.
+The year and day of Emmanuel’s birth is not precisely known.

 Ayanpoju was born into the Alayan family–that is, the family of drummers.
 His kind of drum, Bata is local and particular to the Yoruba.
 Emmanuel grew up as a member of the family who specialized in beating the Bata drum every morning for the Soun of Ogbomoso land, who is the paramount ruler of the land.
 Emmanuel’s family’s house was also very close to the Soun’s palace.
 He saw himself as an extension of the Soun’s family because he went there every morning for his breakfast and he also received money for personal use there.
 That money was always being taken away from him by some elders of his family.

 Not being enrolled in school, Emmanuel did not have the advantage of western education, and he could neither read nor write.
 He later took up farming as a profession.
 He left the Ogbomoso metropolis for a nearby village named Abaa, along Ilorin road, where the Soun had allotted an expanse of land to the family for their service and faithfulness to him.

 His love of, and interest for, church activities was without measure, but there was no church at Abaa at that time.
 On Sundays therefore, Emmanuel and others went to worship at First Baptist Church, Okelerin, Ogbomoso, which is also where he was baptized.